-"valor and devotion could accomplish nothing that could compensate for the loss that must have attended the continuance of the contest, I determined to avoid the useless sacrifice of those whose past services have endeared them to their countrymen."
+"...valor and devotion could accomplish nothing that could compensate for the loss that must have attended a continuance of the contest, I determined to avoid the useless sacrifice of those whose past services have endeared them to their countrymen."
 General Robert E. Lee in his Farewell Address to the Army of Northern Virginia, April 9, 1865

 Appomattox Court House Landscape